MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 ## Step 3: Preprocess data and perform exploratory data analysis

-Convert the Spark DataFrame to a pandas DataFrame to use pandas-compatible popular plotting libraries.
+Convert the Spark DataFrame to a pandas DataFrame so you can use pandas-compatible popular plotting libraries.

 > [!TIP]
 > For a large dataset, you might need to load a portion of it.